-Other common dishes that take less time in an Instant Pot include rice at 8 minutes, steamed corn on the cob in 2 minutes and shreddable chicken or pork in 35 minutes.
+This feature allows you to throw ingredients together, turn on the Instant Pot, walk away, and come back in a short amount of time to a complete meal.
+Other common dishes that take less time in an Instant Pot include rice at 8 minutes, steamed corn on the cob in 2 minutes, and shreddable chicken or pork in 35 minutes.

 Cook with an Instant Pot for Health

+Steaming vegetables usually means a substantial loss of vitamins and minerals.
+However, a pressure cooker is fully enclosed.
 That enclosure means the steam stays in one place and doesn’t carry much of the nutrients away from the ingredients.
 Another way nutrients are saved through cooking time.

 The longer a meal takes to cook, the more opportunities an ingredient has to lose its nutrients.
 An Instant Pot keeps the heat on vegetables for a shorter period, meaning you save plenty of nutrients.
 There are also plenty of healthy Instant Pot recipes you can enjoy.

 Save Energy, Cook with an Instant Pot